 - A completed online application form

-- Two personal essays responding to the application questions
+- One personal essay responding to the application question

 - Standardized Test Scores (GMAT, GRE, TOEFL, IELTS, or PTE)

-- Two letters of reference, preferably from a professional colleague or supervisor
+- One letter of reference, preferably from a professional colleague or supervisor

-- All official transcripts, validating completion of a four-year degree or equivalent
+- Official transcripts, validating completion of a four-year degree or equivalent are required upon admission; the application may be completed with unofficial transcripts

 - A current, sequential resume of educational and professional accomplishments

 A bachelor’s degree from an approved (accredited) institution.
 International applicants must have a degree comparable to an approved U.S. bachelor’s degree.
-Certified copies of transcripts from the insitution where the degree was conferred, as well as copies of transcripts from all undergraduate institutions attended, are required.
+You are able to submit your application with unofficial transcripts but certified copies of transcripts from the institution where the degree was conferred, are required for all admitted students.

 Students are required to have the equivalent of a four-year U.S. bachelor's degree.
 Requirements may vary between universities within a country, however most 3 year bachelor's degrees are accepted.
 Minimum degree equivalents for some countries are listed below.